Two-Factor Authentication (2FA)

 - Log in to ChurchCRM

-- Click your name in the top-right navigation bar
+- Click your name in the top-right navigation bar and choose User Settings

-- Select Manage Two-Factor Authentication
+- Open the Two-Factor Authentication tab

 - Scan the QR code with your authenticator app